How To Fix Steam Error “Missing File Privileges”

 Verifying the integrity of your game files can fix a whole host of problems.
 That being said, it can actually fix the Steam error missing file privilege issue many are experiencing.
 Here’s how to verify your game files:

-- Start by opening Steam and navigating to your games library
+- Start by opening Steam and navigate to your games library.

-- Once inside the library, find the game that is experiencing the issue and right-click it
+- Once inside the library, find the game that is experiencing the issue and right-click it, we’ll use CS:GO as an example.

-- From the drop-down, select the properties tab
+- From the drop-down, select the properties option.

 If everything has worked properly, when the game loads it should download some additional files, then boot as normal.